Chinese Imperial Officials 官宦 guān huàn

 The nine levels of nobility were mirrored by nine levels of civil administration (九品 jiǔ pǐn), appointed on merit.
 The founding Tang Emperor Taizong set up a re-invigorated examination system to root out patronage and nepotism.
 Both the aristocracy and senior officials were exempt from taxation - a useful benefit.
 Officials had little local power and independence, it was a very centralized system and is aptly described as numerous villages ruled by the Emperor - a very flat power pyramid.
 Some emperors took it upon themselves to select candidates for even junior positions.

 The Emperor met with a Council of State every day to discuss matters of the day.
 There was also a Cabinet or Inner Chancery.
 Beneath these two bodies were six ministries (civil service, revenue, rites, defense, justice and public works).

 The administration was divided into ministries that covered the whole nation: finance; rites; defense and justice.
-There was no independent judiciary so there was little chance an individual could complain against the system.
+There was no independent judiciary so there was no chance an individual could raise an official complain against the geovernment.
 Six ministries administered the prefectures 州 zhōu (282 in the Qing dynasty) and under them counties 县 xiàn .
 A group of villages was administered by a magistrate 地保 dì bǎo or 知县 zhī xiàn (1,477 in the Qing dynasty) living in his yamen 衙门.
 He was the person responsible for maintaining peace and justice as well as collecting taxes in a district.
 He would have various deputies to help him and each village would have a headman.